Tapinarof

 May 2022

-Initial U.S. Approval 2022.
-First-in-class AhR agonist approved for plaque psoriasis; first new topical non-steroidal mechanism in psoriasis since crisaborole (2016).
+Initial U.S. approval 2022.
+First-in-class AhR agonist; first new topical non-steroidal mechanism in psoriasis since crisaborole (2016).

 PHASE 3 CONDUCT